 With this dashboard, you will be able to:

-If you have an inventory manager or other coworker that prefers to work from Zoho Books or Inventory and not from Analytics, you should look into custom buttons and webtabs.
+Zoho Analytics integrates with a multitude of apps.
+If you have an inventory manager or other coworker that prefers to work from Zoho Books or Inventory and not from Analytics, integrations with these apps will allow you to create custom buttons and webtabs.

 Webtabs allow you to include a view of your Zoho Analytics dashboard inside of another Zoho app.
 No more switching tabs and apps—see it all in one place!